 The European Studies Council builds on existing programmatic strengths at Yale, while serving as a catalyst for the development of new initiatives.
 Yale’s current resources in European Studies are vast and include the activities of many members of the faculty who have teaching and research specialties in the area.
 Such departments as Comparative Literature, Economics, History, History of Art, Political Science, Slavic Languages and Literatures, and Sociology regularly offer courses with a European focus.
 These are complemented by the rich offerings and faculty strength of the French, German, Italian, and Spanish and Portuguese language and literature departments, as well as the European resources available in the professional schools and other programs, such as Film Studies.
 By coordinating Yale’s existing resources, including those in the professional schools, encouraging individual and group research, and promoting an integrated comparative curriculum and degree programs, the council strongly supports the disciplinary and interdisciplinary study of European regions and their interactions.
-The council is also home to special programs in European Union Studies; Baltic Studies; the Hellenic Studies program, which offers instruction in Modern Greek language, literature, history, and culture; the Center for Historical Enquiry & the Social Sciences (CHESS); the Modern Europe Colloquium; and the Russian Studies Program.
+The council is also home to special programs in European Union Studies; Baltic Studies; the Hellenic Studies Program, which offers instruction in Modern Greek language, literature, history, and culture; and the Program in Russian, East European, and Eurasian Studies.

 In addition to the M.A. degree program, the council offers students in the University’s doctoral and other professional degree programs the chance to obtain a Certificate in European Studies, by fulfilling a supplementary curriculum.
 The Undergraduate Major in Russian and East European Studies is administered by the Department of Slavic Languages and Literatures.